Donaldson-Thomas theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Three-point functions

 Recall that to each quiver $Q$ and the associated quiver variety $X$, there is a Lie algebra $\fg_Q$, with a Cartan subalgebra $\fh$ identified (more precisely, in general surjects onto) with $H^2(X,\Z)$ and the weight space $\fh^*$ identified with (in general embeds into) $H_2(X,\Z)$.
 A basis of $H^2(X,\Z)$ can be taken as $\{c_1(\cV_i)\}$ where $\cV_i$ are tautological bundles, and a basis of $H_2(X,\Z)$ can be taken as a certain choice of simple roots of $\fg_Q$. $\fg_Q$ acts on the cohomology of $X$, by certain Steinberg correspondences.
 In particular there are operators given by $e_\alpha$, where $\alpha$ are roots of $\fg_Q$.

 \begin{thm}[Theorem 1.3.2 of \cite{MOk12}] Let $\lambda:= \sum_{i\in I} \lambda_i c_1(\cV_i)$.
 The quantum multiplication by $\lambda$ is given by

-where $\hbar$ is the equivariant weight of the holomorphic symplectic form, $\theta$ is the stability condition chosen in the definition of the quiver variety, $q_\kappa$ is the quantum parameter modified by certain Theta characteristic, and the dots stand for a multiple of the identity, which can be determined by the identity property $1*\gamma=\gamma$. \end{thm}
+where $\hbar$ is the equivariant weight of the holomorphic symplectic form, $\theta$ is the stability condition chosen in the definition of the quiver variety, $q$ is the quantum parameter, and the dots stand for a multiple of the identity, which can be determined by the identity property $1*\gamma=\gamma$. \end{thm}